chrisco23/21deltaengineers.com/wp-content/plugins/all-in-one-seo-pack/readme.txt

 * **Search Engine Verification Tools** - Easily integrate with other popular SEO webmaster tools to improve search visibility.
 * **Google AMP SEO** - Improve your mobile SEO rankings with Google AMP SEO.
 * **Advanced SEO Canonical URLs** - Prevent duplicate content in SEO with automatic canonical URLs and boost your SEO rankings.
-* **Advanced Robots Meta SEO Settings** - granular controls for no index, no follow, no archive, no snippet, max snippet, max video, and more.
+* **Advanced Robots Meta SEO Settings** - Granular controls for no index, no follow, no archive, no snippet, max snippet, max video, and more.
-* **AI Title/Description Generator** - using OpenAI's ChatGPT, generate SEO titles and meta descriptions to help improve your rankings.
+* **AI Title/Description Generator** - Using OpenAI's ChatGPT, generate SEO titles and meta descriptions to help improve your rankings.
+* **SEO Revisions** - Keep a historical record of SEO changes, monitor their effectiveness and restore previous versions in one click.
 * **RSS Content for SEO** - Stop content theft from hurting your SEO rankings with our RSS Content tool.
 * **User Access Control** - Control who can manage your SEO settings with our advanced SEO access control.
 * **Competitor Site SEO Analysis** - Use our competitor SEO analysis to outrank them by improving your website's SEO optimization.